 - deployment of a Shared NG-U Termination at NG-RAN, shared among gNBs, which comprises a common entity for assignment of PDCP SNs.

 Synchronisation in terms of MBS QoS flow to MRB mapping among gNBs is achieved by means of network implementation.
+The MRB ID and PDCP SN length of the corresponding MRB will be identical among gNBs by means of network implementation (e.g., MRB ID sync based on ranking of QFI value).

-If PDCP SNs are derived from a DL MBS QFI Sequence Number provided on NG-U and only one QoS Flow is mapped to an MRB, the gNB shall set the PDCP SN of PDCP PDU to the value of the DL MBS QFI Sequence Number provided with the received packet over NG-U. If PDCP SNs are derived from a DL MBS QFI Sequence Number provided on NG-U and multiple QoS Flows are mapped to an MRB, the gNB may derive the PDCP SN of the PDCP PDU from the sum of the DL MBS QFI Sequence Numbers of the QoS Flows mapped to this MRB.
+If PDCP SNs are derived from a DL MBS QFI Sequence Number provided on NG-U and only one QoS Flow is mapped to an MRB, the gNB shall set the PDCP SN of PDCP PDU to the LSB of the DL MBS QFI Sequence Number provided with the received packet over NG-U. If PDCP SNs are derived from a DL MBS QFI Sequence Number provided on NG-U and multiple QoS Flows are mapped to an MRB, the gNB may derive the PDCP SN of the PDCP PDU from the sum of the DL MBS QFI Sequence Numbers of the QoS Flows mapped to this MRB.

-NOTE: Synchronisation of PDCP SNs in case user data for MBS QoS flows mapped to the same MRB arrive over NG-U at different gNBs in different order or in case of loss of data over NG-U, and related handling of minimisation of data loss is left to implementation.
+NOTE 1: Synchronisation of PDCP SNs in case user data for MBS QoS flows mapped to the same MRB arrive over NG-U at different gNBs in different order or in case of loss of data over NG-U, and related handling of minimisation of data loss is left to implementation.

+NOTE 2: Since PDCP does not allow COUNT to wrap-around, it is up to the network to prevent it from happening (e.g., based on its observation on DL MBS QFI Sequence Number, gNB might initiate a release and add of the corresponding multicast radio bearer or a full configuration to the associated UEs).

 16.10.5.2 Configuration

 A UE can receive data of MBS multicast session only in RRC_CONNECTED state.
-If the UE which joined a multicast session is in RRC_CONNECTED state and when the multicast session starts, the gNB sends RRC Reconfiguration message with relevant MBS configuration for the multicast session to the UE and there is no need for separate session activation notification for this UE.
+If the UE which have joined a multicast session is in RRC_CONNECTED state and when the multicast session starts, the gNB sends RRCReconfiguration message with relevant MBS configuration for the multicast session to the UE.

 When there is (temporarily) no data to be sent to the UEs for a multicast session, the gNB may move the UE to RRC IDLE/INACTIVE state. gNBs supporting MBS use a group notification mechanism to notify the UEs in RRC IDLE/INACTIVE state when a multicast session has been activated by the CN or the gNB has multicast session data to deliver.
 Upon reception of the group notification, the UEs reconnect to the network.
 The group notification is addressed with P-RNTI on PDCCH, and the paging channels are monitored by the UE as described in clause 9.2.5.
-Paging message for group notification contains MBS session ID which is utilized to page all UEs in RRC IDLE and RRC INACTIVE states that joined the associated MBS multicast session, i.e. UEs are not paged individually.
+Paging message for group notification contains MBS session ID which is utilized to page all UEs in RRC IDLE and RRC INACTIVE states that joined the associated MBS multicast session, i.e., UEs are not paged individually.
 The UE stops monitoring for group notifications related to a specific multicast session once the UE leaves this multicast session.

 If the UE in RRC IDLE state that joined an MBS multicast session is camping on gNB not supporting MBS, the UE may be notified about multicast session activation or data availability by CN-initiated paging where CN pages each UE individually, as described in clause 9.2.5.
-If the UE in RRC INACTIVE state that joined MBS multicast session is camping on gNB not supporting MBS, the UE may be notified about data availability by RAN-initiated paging, as described in clause 9.2.5.
+If the UE in RRC INACTIVE state that joined MBS multicast session is camping on gNB not supporting MBS, the UE may be notified about data availability individually by RAN-initiated paging, as described in clause 9.2.5.

 16.10.5.3 Service Continuity